MOHAMD-ASHRAF/movies_app/README.md

-# some photot from project
+# some photo from project

 #### screens of application
 movies app show the user the top rated movie, and popular movies, and now playing movies